SKA-ScienceDataProcessor/rascil/docs/RASCIL_dask.rst

                                         deconvolve_taper='tukey')
         clean, residual, restored = rsexecute.compute(continuum_imaging_list, sync=True)

-The function :py:mod:`wrappers.rsexecute.execution_support.rsexecute.rsexecute.set_client` must be called before defining any components.
+The function :py:func:`rascil.wrappers.rsexecute.execution_support.rsexecute.rsexecute` must be called before defining any components.
 If use_dask is True then a Dask graph is constructed for subsequent execution.
 If use_dask is False then the function is called immediately.

 The pipeline workflow
-:py:mod:`workflows.rsexecute.pipelines.pipeline_components.continuum_imaging_component` is itself assembled using the :py:mod:`wrappers.rsexecute.execution_support.rsexecute.rsexecute.execute` function.
+:py:mod:`rascil.workflows.rsexecute.pipelines.pipeline_components.continuum_imaging_component` is itself assembled using the :py:mod:`rascil.wrappers.rsexecute.execution_support.rsexecute.rsexecute.execute` function.

 The functions for creating graphs are:

-    - :py:mod:`workflows.rsexecute.support_workflows.imaging_workflows`: Graphs to perform various types of prediction and inversion of visibility data
+    - :py:mod:`rascil.workflows.rsexecute.support_workflows.imaging_workflows`: Graphs to perform various types of prediction and inversion of visibility data
-    - :py:mod:`workflows.rsexecute.image.generic_workflows`: Graphs to perform generic image operations
+    - :py:mod:`rascil.workflows.rsexecute.image.generic_workflows`: Graphs to perform generic image operations
-    - :py:mod:`workflows.rsexecute.visibility.generic_workflows`: Graphs to perform generic visibility perations
+    - :py:mod:`rascil.workflows.rsexecute.visibility.generic_workflows`: Graphs to perform generic visibility perations
-    - :py:mod:`workflows.rsexecute.simulation.simulation_workflows`: Graphs to support simulations
+    - :py:mod:`rascil.workflows.rsexecute.simulation.simulation_workflows`: Graphs to support simulations
-    - :py:mod:`workflows.rsexecute.pipelines.pipeline_workflows`: Graphs to implement the canonical pipelines
+    - :py:mod:`rascil.workflows.rsexecute.pipelines.pipeline_workflows`: Graphs to implement the canonical pipelines

 In addition there are notebooks that use components in workflows/notebooks.